vedangj044/blog.drogue.io/content/2021-01-21-command-your-devices/index.md

 First of all we need a new service that will be used as an API by IoT applications to send commands.
 Let's call it *command endpoint*.
 As with the telemetry case, this endpoint will transform POST payloads to cloud events and send all commands to the dedicated Kafka channel.

 Now let's consider the scenario from the diagram, where devices are connected to different "device endpoints" (and different instances of those endpoints).
 In the current scenario, as we don't know where the device might be connected (if at all), all our endpoints need to subscribe to the channel and receive every command.
-Then, based on their internal knowledge they can deliver the command to the appropriate device or drop it if the device is not connected to them.
+Then, based on their internal state they can deliver the command to the appropriate device or drop it if the device is not connected to them.
 This is a bit suboptimal as only one endpoint will actually deliver the message and everyone else will discard it.
-But remember, commands are low-volume traffic so event this solution can scale to large number of devices (and endpoints).
+But remember, commands are low-volume traffic so even this solution can scale to a large number of devices (and endpoints).
 And of course, this is just first implementation and we can improve on top of this design in the future.

 # Examples

-So, how all this look in practice?
+So, how does all this look in practice?
 When you get the status of the Drogue cloud now, with

 ```shell
 ./hack/status.sh
 ```

-You'll see the new section with all important information about commands
+You'll see a new section with all important information about commands

 ```shell
 Send commands to the device